 NCP - National contact point

-Horizon Europe, the EU’s ninth Framework Programme for research and innovation for the period 2021 to 2027, will be launched in the spring of 2021.
-With a total budget of €95.5 billion allocated for this period, the Programme is expected to contribute to the following key objectives:
+Horizon Europe, the ninth framework programme for research and innovation for the period 2021-2027, was launched in spring 2021.
+The total budget for this period was set at €95.5 billion, and is meant to contribute to the following key objectives:

 - optimising strengths & potential for a more innovative Europe

-Researchers can also contact the European Liaison Officers (ELO) in Flemish universities and other scientific institutions for information and support with Horizon 2020.
+Researchers in Flemish universities and other higher education and scientific institutions can also contact their European Liaison Officers (ELO) for information on and support with the framework programmes.